danielc-evans/danielc-evans.github.io/about.md

 I am a 2nd year student studying for a degree in Business Information Systems.

-I aspire to work in cyber security going into the future, with interests in forensics, penetration testing, ethical hacking, networks.
+I aspire to work in cyber security going into the future - with interests in forensics, penetration testing, ethical hacking and networks.

 I created this blog as a way of contributing my thoughts to the information security community.